tsundoku/tsundoku.github.io/README.md

 A - 90% back-end / 10% front-end

 Q - *what stack(s) are you using right now?*
-A - for the system it's C# and WCF on the back-end, with ASP.NET, WebAPI, and Angular on the front-end
+A - for the web systems it's C# and WCF on the back-end, with Web API and Angular on the front-end
 A - newer tools are in C# and WPF
 A - older tools were in Python and Tk

 Q - *what do you do in the other 20 something hours?*
-A - networks, systems, security, design, copywriting
+A - networks, systems, security, design, copywriting, the usual Mr. Robot activities
+A - but with less morphine and more Claritin

 Q - *design and copy, they have digital agencies for that sort of, flimflammery, you know?*
 A - yes, they used an agency for the company website, [and it's still good for a laugh](https://www.adweek.com/creativity/vince-vaughn-and-costars-pose-idiotic-stock-photos-you-can-have-free-163239/)
-A - for technical copy I write in standard technical English (yes, there is a standard)
+A - for technical copy I write in standard technical English, which is similar to writing for translation
-A - for human copy there's no official decree, so for now I'm shoplifting from the MailChimp [style guide](https://styleguide.mailchimp.com/) and [voice and tone guide](http://voiceandtone.com/)
+A - for human copy I'm always shoplifting ideas from places like the MailChimp [style guide](https://styleguide.mailchimp.com/) and [voice and tone guide](http://voiceandtone.com/)

 Q - *what were the last projects that you worked on alone?*
 A - (many) data transformation tools